CalinRadoni/Scripts/README.md

 - `Ansible` directory contains its own README
 - `Bash/template.sh` is a template for bash scripts.
+- `Bash/generalize_simple.sh` some simple steps to generalize a virtual machine or container
 - `LXD/k-playground.sh` builds, shows and destroys a [LXD Playground for Kubernetes](https://calinradoni.github.io/pages/230918-lxd-playground-for-k8s.html).
 The linked article contains the basic steps.
 The script is the practical, scripted, implementation.
 - `LXD/a-playground.sh` builds, shows and destroys an Ansible playground.
 The containers can be accessed from the host by name.